• Home

 Supplies

-Tip: You can find many affordable options for glass vases and jars at Dollar Tree or another dollar store or thrift store.
+You can find affordable glass vases and jars at Dollar Tree or other discount stores as well as thrift store markets.

 Step 1: Clean and tape off the vase